 Hidden or Offensive Meanings

-MBN meaning in text is not inherently offensive, but it can come off that way in these cases:
+MBN is not inherently offensive, but it can come off that way in these cases:

 - Used repeatedly or to mock someone.